lemlac/mulem/docs/reference.md

 ### Function Pointers

-Immutable function pointers are declared with parentheses before the equals sign.
+Immutable function pointers are declared like immutable variables but with parentheses before the equals sign.
 Parameter types and return type can be inferred.

 ```mulem
 f(x: int): int = x*x